davea42/libdwarf-code/codingstyle.md

 string functions strcpy, strcat, strncpy and do exactly what is needed safely while doing nothing extra.

+### Static data and functions

+Any  data or function not referenced outside the defining source file should be declared 'static'.

+In the libdwarf library itself static data is not appropriate in general.
+Because multiple Dwarf_Debug
+may be open at the same time in a single program (dwarfdump or user code).

+Function names should be all lower case with underbars with the goal that statements and comments 'read well'.

 ### Tools that help